InseeFr/Keycloak-FranceConnect/README.en.md

 ## Compatibility

-**WARNING**

-Starting from version 19 and the use of the new graphical administration interface of Keycloak, it is no longer possible to properly configure this extension via the UI.
-However, the provided version allows you to maintain the functionality of the plugin if it has been configured in a previous version, with configurations to be done manually in SQL if necessary.
-A version is currently under development to restore the configuration of the plugin, which will require breaking changes in the usage of this plugin.
+* The version 6.2.0 of this plugin is compatible with Keycloak `24.0.0` and higher.
+It's configurable with UI.

-* The version 6.1.0 of this plugin is compatible with Keycloak `22.0.0` and higher.
+* The version 6.1.0 of this plugin is compatible with Keycloak `22.0.0` and higher. (not configurable with UI)
-* The version 5.0.0 of this plugin is compatible with Keycloak `21.x.y`.
+* The version 5.0.0 of this plugin is compatible with Keycloak `21.x.y`. (not configurable with UI)
-* The version 4.0.0 of this plugin is compatible with Keycloak `15.0.0` until `20.0.0`.
+* The version 4.0.0 of this plugin is compatible with Keycloak `15.0.0` until `20.0.0`. (not configurable with UI starting keycloak 19)
 * The version 2.1 up to 3.0.0 of this plugin is compatible with Keycloak `9.0.2` until `15.0.0`.
 * The version 2.0 of this plugin is compatible with Keycloak `8.0.1` until `9.0.2`.